Fifty years and counting.

 — Ruth Asawa

-After that success, Ms. Asawa left the organization to focus on such nonprofits as SCRAP (a creative reuse center, materials depot, and workshop space) and Ruth’s Table (a center for creative learning).
+After that success, Ms. Asawa left the organization to focus on her own work, the nonprofit SCRAP, and her continuing vision of moving the arts high school to the Civic Center.
 Under the dynamic leadership of Emily Keeler (Artistic Director) and Camille Olivier-Salmon (Program Director), who took the helm in 1985, the Foundation recommitted to its original purpose of placing working artists in lower- and middle schools, attracting such luminaries as dancer Jacques D’amboise; writer, artist, choreographer, and director Remy Charlip; and theater director and dramaturge Danny Duncan, among many, many others.